arnicas/interactive-vis-course/Week10/README.md

 Jim's Linked Small Multiples article should be read.
 He has lots of examples that inspired it.
 He uses Version 2's style -- an each loop that draws each of the charts.

-He also uses the Isotope jquery library: http://isotope.metafizzy.co/
+He also uses the Isotope jquery library: http://isotope.metafizzy.co/  Which you are welcome to use in your own work.
+(It is okay to use for non-commercial uses.)

 See my version in JS: **linked_small_mults.html**